How to Hire a Freelance Developer Without Watching a Mid-Five-Figure Project Balloon

 Requirements Definition

-Document detailed requirements, identify integration points, create user stories, and get initial estimates from 3–4 potential developers
+You're documenting detailed requirements, identifying integration points, creating user stories, and pulling initial estimates from a handful of potential developers.

-Common mistake: Vague integration requirements like 'works with QuickBooks' without specifying version, sync frequency, or data mapping adds $8,000–15,000 in scope creep
+Common mistake: Vague integration requirements like 'works with QuickBooks' (without specifying version, sync frequency, or data mapping) are the canonical source of mid-project scope inflation.
+The sooner the unknowns get pinned down, the smaller the eventual change order pile.

 2